I've been making things for as long as I can remember

 Twelve years later, I’d gotten pretty good at making 3D objects - studying Product Design at Central Saint Martins, the UK’s most prestigious art school.
 It was there I learned how to channel my curiosity and use design to make a difference for others.

-That drive took me into public service and transport design, where I worked on large-scale infrastructure projects - from London’s Elizabeth Line to suburban stations in Sydney, Australia.
+That drive took me into public service and transport design, where I worked on large-scale infrastructure projects - from Transport for London's Elizabeth Line to suburban stations in Sydney, Australia.
 It was a masterclass in systems thinking and collaboration: hundreds of specialists designing something to last a century and serve millions.
 But the very permanence that made it exciting also made it slow.
 I wanted to see the impact of my work sooner, to test, learn, and iterate.
 You can’t exactly A/B test a train station.

-That drive took me into public service and transport design, where I worked on large-scale infrastructure projects - from London’s Elizabeth Line to suburban stations in Sydney, Australia.
+That drive took me into public service and transport design, where I worked on large-scale infrastructure projects - from Transport for London's Elizabeth Line to suburban stations in Sydney, Australia.
 It was a masterclass in systems thinking and collaboration: hundreds of specialists designing something to last a century and serve millions.
 But the very permanence that made it exciting also made it slow.
 I wanted to see the impact of my work sooner, to test, learn, and iterate.
 You can’t exactly A/B test a train station.

 That curiosity led me into tech, where I could design experiences that evolved every two weeks instead of every two decades.